UPDATED 24th November 2020

-At registration you will be given an envelope that contains your bib, safety pins, and t-shirt.
+At registration you will be given a pack that contains your bib, safety pins, and t-shirt (if ordered).
 You will not be able to swap t-shirts if you don’t like the size.
 Please bring your own pen to fill in relevant emergency contact and medical details on the back of the bib, we encourage you to return to your vehicle to do this if you can.
 The envelopes have been prepared >72 hours before the race and then not touched until race day.

 There will be no kit drop or place to leave bags – please leave them in the car.
-The carpark is next to the race start/finish area.
 Please return to your car if you need to wait until your wave starts

 The pre-race briefing will be by online video only.
 The only race briefing on the day will be for any urgent announcements.
 We may send out announcements by text message, so please ensure your mobile phone number you provided when you entered is correct.

 Wave starts (6 people 1 minute apart) will be used, which will be based on the estimated finish time that you provided, with the fastest going off first.
 Your finish time will be based on when your individual wave starts.
 If you are late for your wave start you will need to wait until the last wave goes off as it is difficult to slot you in elsewhere, but your time will still be taken from the time you should have started.